mainej/schema-voyager/README.md

   Also, it feels right to use Datalog to navigate Datomic data.
 * Though the HTML app isn't very dynamic, it was nice, as always, to build it with [reagent](https://reagent-project.github.io/) and [reitit](https://metosin.github.io/reitit/).
 * [Tailwind CSS](https://tailwindcss.com/) makes writing CSS _fun_.
-  Along with assistance from [PostCSS](https://postcss.org/) and [PurgeCSS](https://purgecss.com/) it creates amazingly small CSS files.
-  And the pages look nice, right?
+  Easy refactoring of styles, small CSS files, and the pages look nice, right?
 * It's amazing what goes into running GraphViz on the web.
   Thanks to [Dorothy](https://github.com/cemerick/dorothy) for the tricky bits of DOT.
   And to [HPCC-Systems](https://github.com/hpcc-systems/hpcc-js-wasm) for compiling GraphViz for the browser.